Atomtronic Many-Body Transport using Husimi Driving

-Another application, already demonstrated, is for \textit{in-situ} trapping frequency measurement.
-For example, our fitting results shown in the caption of Fig.~\ref{fig:fig02-UQExp} give a more precise measure of the optical trap frequency compared to parametric heating, and can simultaneously quantify the magnetic field gradient and the presence of anharmonicity and noise through damping.
-To be useful, this method must provide higher accuracy in the trap frequency extraction from a similar amount of data, and we outline an approach for maximizing the precision of Husimi trajectory fits with minimal experimental data in Supplementary Section 4~\cite{supplementary1}.
-In exploring future schemes, other driving functions $f(t)$ in Eqn.~\ref{eqn:ModTrap} have analytic or numerical solutions and provide alternate trajectories.
-When the harmonic potential can be moved, as in the atom chip experiment, Husimi driving gives a similar accuracy to just translating the potential and observing coherent oscillations (as per the atom chip experiment).
-Husimi driving thus provides a measure of the quality of control over an experimental system, similar to using Husimi driving to benchmark computational methods~\cite{1991bandrauk0a,2021jackson0a}.
+Another application of Husimi driving is the non-destructive \textit{in-situ} measurement of the trapping frequency $\omega_1$.
+Our proof-of-principle regression results in Fig.~\ref{fig:HusimiAperiodic} provide a more precise measure of the optical trap frequency compared to parametric heating, and can simultaneously quantify the magnetic field gradient and the presence of anharmonicity through fitting the damping parameter.
+For practical use, this method must enable greater measurement accuracy without requiring greater quantities of data.
+We outline an approach for minimising the experimental data required in the Supplementary Section 4~\cite{supplementary1}.
+Other driving functions $f(t)$ in Eqn.~\ref{eqn:ModTrap} could also be exploited.

-We lastly propose the use of Husimi driving for atom interferometry experiments.
-The phase coherence of a condensate after Husimi driving can be established by interference with a reference condensate placed in a different spin-state.
-Furthermore, the separability of the Husimi solution in more than one dimension can be taken advantage of for atomic Sagnac interferometry in 3-D. Consider the generalised 3-D Husimi potential, $V_f(x,y,z,t) = \frac12 m \vec{\omega}^2 {\vec{r}}^2 - \vec{A}_{t} \vec{r}$, where scalar parameters are replaced with vector quantities $\vec{\omega} = (\omega_x,\omega_y,\omega_z)$, $\vec{A}_t = (A_x \sin(\omega_{2,x} t),A_y \sin(\omega_{2,y} t), A_z \sin(\omega_{2,z} t))$, and $\vec{r} = (x,y,z)$.
-Lissajous-like trajectories can be engineered by adopting unequal driving frequencies along each dimension, including closed loops for Sagnac interferometry.
+Beyond the applications demonstrated in this work, the separability of the Husimi solution in multiple dimensions would also enable interferometry in 3-D. Lissajous-like trajectories can be engineered using unequal driving frequencies along orthogonal directions, including closed loops for Sagnac interferometry.
 This gives a similar scheme to that recently demonstrated by the group of Sackett \textit{et al}.~\cite{2020moan0a}, and could also be performed with condensates in separate harmonic wells.